 - Psychology 330-002: Human Cognitive Evolution (Topics in Biopsychology).
-Winter 2018).
+Winter 2019).
 Course Description: Human behavior is strikingly different from other animals: we speak languages, create tools, work together on large-scale endeavors, and even learn from others in university classrooms.
 What cognitive processes underlie these behaviors, and how did they emerge in our evolutionary history?
 In this course, we will examine the evolutionary origins of the human mind by integrating theoretical perspectives from biology with cutting-edge empirical research from psychology.
 Topics will include the origins of human cooperation, communication, theory of mind, culture, morality, emotions, memory, foresight, and self-control.
-Canvas site.
-LSA Course Guide.
 Syllabus.

-- Psychology 432-001: Human Nature (Advanced Topics in Evolutionary and Comparative Psycholgoy), Winter 2018.
+- Psychology 432-001: Evolution and Human Nature (Advanced Topics in Evolutionary and Comparative Psychology), Winter 2019.
 Course Description: What are the evolutionary origins of human behavior?
 This seminar will cover a range of topics using biological approaches to human behavior and psychology, including kinship, sexuality, violence, warfare, xenophobia, culture, and religion.
 Using a comparative approach, we will contextualize human behavior by examining studies of non-human primates, especially chimpanzees.
 We will also examine the breadth of human diversity across societies using ethnographic and experimental data from small-scale human societies (such as hunter-gatherers), as well as people from industrialized societies.
 Our goal is to use evolution as a framework for understanding this range of human behaviors.
-Canvas site.
-LSA Course Guide.
 Syllabus.